-Table 3.5: Key Challenges and Opportunities facing the coffee sector in PNG Challenges Opportunities Inadequate incentives for quality production Diversified smallholder pro

-- high production costs - Weak associativity/cooperatives network - Lack of adequate knowledge generation and dissemination of the socio- economic factors affecting coffee and only modest dissemination of market intelligence including current (adjusted) price - difficult to access affordable financing including for farm inputs - Inadequate infrastructure, particularly access roads and good wet mills, not only increases production and marketing costs, but also reduces the overall quality of the coffees. - Theft in rural areas reportedly contributes to higher costs of production (frequent harvests and security) and considerable losses. - CIC by acting as a market participant and a market regulator diminishes its credibility as a neutral institution.
-Operating commercial farms or a marketing co-op may be a valid form of providing income or services but ought to be a separate operating concern. - The CIC's Strategic policy planning capacity must be integrated with other relevant sectoral institutions such as DAL and better coordinated with the private sector for more effective development.
-Better mechanisms to collect and integrate the views of the private sector and other important stakeholders could improve their currently limited participation in policy fora.
+Table 3.5: Key Challenges and Opportunities facing the coffee sector in PNG Challenges Opportunities Inadequate incentives for quality production Diversified smallholder production high production costs landscape that spreads overall risk and reduces the danger of abandonment during Weak associativity/cooperatives network periodic low prices or difficult times Lack of adequate knowledge generation Potential for more high quality production. and dissemination of the socio- economic Good institutional governance body (CIC) factors affecting coffee and only modest accomplishes general oversight, research dissemination of market intelligence including current (adjusted) price and extension, and provides some sector transparency via its information and difficult to access affordable financing analysis including for farm inputs Inadequate infrastructure, particularly The increasing interest and efforts toward smallholders organizing effectively are access roads and good wet mills, not only being met by new services and training increases production and marketing costs, but also reduces the overall quality of the options such as voluntary standards.
+Levels of income can be reasonably coffees. increased through improved cultivation Theft in rural areas reportedly contributes to practices and tree renewal to improve the higher costs of production (frequent economic value produced per hectare with harvests and security) and considerable only modest extra investment. losses.
+Some of the larger exporters act as service CIC by acting as a market participant and a providers engaging with some of their market regulator diminishes its credibility as supplying farmers to offer supports that a neutral institution.
+Operating commercial range from cultivation technology to inputs farms or a marketing co-op may be a valid and credit. form of providing income or services but There are some comparative advantages in ought to be a separate operating concern. the production of high quality and also The CIC's Strategic policy planning capacity sustainably certified coffees that can offer must be integrated with other relevant sectoral institutions such as DAL and better meaningful differentiation (i.e. Rainforest coordinated with the private sector for more Alliance, Fair Trade, Organic, Utz Certified, effective development.
+Better mechanisms and Starbucks C.A.F.E.
+Practices) and there is interest among exporters as well. to collect and integrate the views of the Some unique terroir and flavor profiles may private sector and other important provide an opportunity for the development stakeholders could improve their currently limited participation in policy fora. of one or more Geographical Indications.

-Source : Based on Giovannucci et al, 2009.
+Source: Based on Giovannucci et al. 2009.